03rd March 2011

-Lord Green opened the 50,000 sq ft factory at Zaun, on Steel Drive in Wolverhampton, yesterday.
-The £5 million factory will allow Zaun, which produces fencing for high security and commercial applications, to meet increasing demand for its products.
-Demand in the high security market in particular has been rising due to an increased importance placed upon protecting the UK’s critical national infrastructure.
+Lord Green opened the 50,000 sq ft factory at Zaun on yesterday’s Steel Drive, Wolverhampton.
+The £5 million factories will allow Zaun, which produces fencing for high security and commercial applications, to meet the increasing demand for its products.
+Demand in the high-security market, in particular, has been rising due to an increased importance placed upon protecting the UK’s critical national infrastructure.

 Lord Green said: “We have an ambition in this country to turn around our export performance so that the British economy is dependent on exports to world markets rather than reliant on demand at home.

 “This will be a marathon and not a sprint.
 But we have a great deal of talent in a lot of industry sectors in the UK, and we are starting from a position of strength.”